ngs-course-prf-uk/ngs-course-final-assignment-25-26-natjane99/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/SzF8zjrH)
 # Unix Course Final Assignment
-This is a template repository for the Unix course final assignment.
-You should use this template to submit your solution to the final assignment.

-Put your shell code in `workflow.sh` and the R code to visualise results in `data-analysis.R`.

 This repository contains a solution to the task 9 **Correlation between PHRED quality (QUAL) and real depth (DP)**